 Recommended Employment Qualifications

 NHSA Basic Health Services Credential Required.
-Course work and training, beyond a High School diploma or equivalent, in public health, nursing, health education, maternal and child health, child nutrition, health administration and/or early childhood.
-It is preferred that the Health Services Coordinator (HSC) have credentials as a registered nurse (R.N.), a licensed practical nurse (L.P.N.) or a Bachelor's or Associate's Degree in any of the above fields.
-It is also preferred that the HSC possess current CPR and First Aid Certification and a Food Handlers Certificate at the time of hiring; and, be bilingual, both oral and written ability (English/Spanish).
+If at time of hiring has not acquired the NHSA Credential, the HSC will have 9 months from date of hiring to complete the credential .
+Must be 21 years of age with at least 18 credit hours of course work and training, beyond a High School diploma or equivalent, in public health, nursing, health education, maternal and child health, child nutrition, health administration and/or early childhood required at the time of hiring or within 18 months of employment.
+It is preferred that the Health Services Coordinator have credentials as a registered nurse, a licensed practical nurse or a Bachelor's or Associate's Degree in any of the above fields.
+Bilingual (Spanish/English) preferred.

 Regular access to a reliable vehicle; have a valid Illinois driver's license and vehicle insurance.
 Ability to pass a physical exam every two years and a TB test yearly.
 Must be able to comply with background check, including fingerprints, as required by the agency and/or Illinois Licensing Agency.
 Ability to work with a minimum of supervision and as an effective member of a team.
 Ability to present a positive image of the organization to members of the community.
 Must have effective communication skills, both oral and written, and strong organizational, problem solving, time management and analytical skills.
 Ability to observe and record information including non-verbal information.
 Must be able to travel extensively.
 Ability to learn information from Procedures Manuals and to understand medical terminology.
 Must be able to physically move through migrant camps, classrooms and playgrounds.
 Ability to lift 55 pounds is required.
 Ability to operate a computer and other office equipment, including, but not limited to, the telephone, fax machine, copier and tape recorder.
 Must possess personal qualifications as required in Section 407.100 of the Illinois Licensing Standards for Day Care Centers, including: emotional maturity, willingness to cooperate with the aims of Head Start, respect for children and adults from various cultures and backgrounds, flexibility, patience, good personal hygiene, and physical and mental health that do not interfere with responsibilities.